-The DES will provide a menu of options in this regard, to enable PCNs to discuss and agree which services the network should provide to best fit the needs of its member practices and local patient population.
+CCGs will have the ability to fund PCNs to offer additional local services that are agreed to best fit the needs of its member practices and local patient population.

 Mature stage - workforce expansion and development

 At this stage there will be a continued development and expansion of services, including an enhanced offering of services in the community, learning from best practice and evidence from around the country.
 The network will receive long-term recurrent resources to ensure sustainability and require a willingness from practice members to invest their time and commitment into this.